 Research dream feeding.

 Watch Jo Frost – Super Nanny.
-I still watch it today and she has some fantastic ways of dealing with issues, that do work, it’s about being consistent.
+I still watch it today and she has some fantastic ways of dealing with issues, that does work, it’s about being consistent.

 Be honest, if you are having a bad day, say.
 All mums have them.
 Don’t believe the ones that brag on about how well little Johnny is doing, that he can talk, walk etc, behind closed doors it’s a different matter.